Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/final/Final.md

 When an incoming request is looking for an endpoint with certain sub-route, there are sub-routes  mapped onto different microservices.
 The API gateway will fetch service registry for how many microservices exists for the certain route.
 The API gateway will then decide using round Robin to which instance to forward the request to.

+#### Profile Microservice
+Allows users to customize their user profile.
+The user profile consists of their displayed username, profile picture, bio alongside with follower and followee count.

 #### Kafka Cluster
 ![kafkaDiagram.png](kafkaDiagram.png)